CELIAC DISEASE OVERVIEW

 CELIAC DISEASE TREATMENT

-The only treatment for children with celiac disease is complete avoidance of all foods and drinks that contain gluten.
+The only treatment for children with celiac disease is complete avoidance of all foods and drinks that contain gluten (table 2A-B).
 If the child is malnourished because of the disease, nutritional supplements (high-calorie drinks or vitamins) might also be needed.

-A gluten-free diet is recommended for children who have an abnormal antibody testing AND:
+A gluten-free diet is recommended for children who have an abnormal antibody test AND:

-How do we stop eating gluten? — Strict avoidance of gluten is recommended.
+How do we stop eating gluten? — A strict gluten-free diet is the only treatment for celiac disease.
 Eating even small amounts of gluten can cause intestinal damage, allowing symptoms to come back.
-Eating a gluten-free diet can be challenging because it requires adjustments for both parents and children.
+Following a gluten-free diet requires adjustments for both parents and children.
 (See "Management of celiac disease in children".)

 Meeting with a dietitian who is experienced in treating celiac disease can help parents and children: